hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_blob_storage.html.markdown

 * `storage_account_id` - (Required) The ID of the source Storage Account.
 Changing this forces a new Backup Instance Blob Storage to be created.

-* `storage_account_location` - (Required) The location of the source Storage Account.
-Changing this forces a new Backup Instance Blob Storage to be created.

 * `backup_policy_id` - (Required) The ID of the Backup Policy.

 ## Attributes Reference